StandingPadAnimations/phanpy-tauri/README.md

 Then run `cargo tauri dev` for a dev build or `cargo tauri build` for a production build.

 ## Known Issues
-Q. Mastodon returns the error `Redirection to URL with a scheme that is not HTTP(S)`
+Q. Mastodon returns the error `Redirection to URL with a scheme that is not HTTP(S)` when logging in.

 A. This is due to using Phanpy as a local app (`file://`) and not as a server.
-This is solved by right clicking and clicking `Reload`
+This is solved by right clicking and clicking `Reload`.

-Q. Clicking an image on a post with multiple images causes the UI to freeze
+Q. Clicking an image on a post with multiple images causes the UI to freeze.

 A. This is due to WebKit's accelerated compositing.
-Setting `WEBKIT_DISABLE_COMPOSITING_MODE=1` fixes it
+Setting `WEBKIT_DISABLE_COMPOSITING_MODE=1` fixes it.

 # Original README
 <div align="center">